1rick/birddive/input/posts/2024224-stafford-sfs1.md

 ### The Stafford SF-S1 Guitar: The Unofficial Documentation

-Japan-based Kurasawa Gakki has actually been [a distributor of Martin guitars since 1989](https://www.kurosawagakki.com/company/history.html) [^kurosawa], and their while Stafford line is still going strong here, the SF-S1 has been out of production for years.
-And while it is often referred to as a "Cobain D18-e replica," I assert here that it is not.
+Japan-based Kurasawa Gakki has actually been [a distributor of Martin guitars since 1989](https://www.kurosawagakki.com/company/history.html) [^kurosawa], and while their Stafford line is still going strong here, the SF-S1 has been out of production for years.
+Although it is often referred to as a "Cobain D18-e replica," I assert here that it is not.
 Here's why:

 Like the D18-e, this SF-S1 guitar has dual pickups above and below the soundhole.
 I've seen these referred to as humbuckers in multiple places online, and in [a couple](https://aucview.aucfan.com/yahoo/k1090493351/) [of places](https://aucview.aucfan.com/yahoo/u35091777/) as mini-humbuckers, so that's probably the case.
 The pickup selector is a three-way switch (neck only / both / bridge only) [^MTV].

-Also like the D18-e, the SF-S1 has a a spruce top and mahogany body.
+Also like the D18-e, the SF-S1 has a spruce top and mahogany body.
 But that's about where the similarities end, because unlike the three-knobbed D18-e, the Stafford guitar has *four* knobs: two for the volume and two for tone of each pickup.
 And not only that, these four knobs are not giant white appliance-like knobs, but small brown Gibson-style knobs.

 I have a detailed comparison below, but I would argue that the three white knobs are such a definining visual characteristic of the Unplugged D18-e, that without them any imitation would fall short.
 In truth, a feature-by-feature comparison shows that the SF-S1 is actually a sort of hybrid between a D18-e and its less famous but also rare cousin D28-e.
 And certainly at a glance, it looks far more like a D28-e, with its four Gibson style knobs: